Rule 1501:31-15-02 | General hunting and trapping provisions.

 (1) Hides and carcasses of furbearing animals legally taken during the open season may be held, bought or sold from the first day of the respective open season through June fifteenth of the following year;

 (2) Legally acquired bear claws, teeth, hair, and hides may be bought or sold at any time;

 (3) Legally obtained hides and tails of squirrels and groundhogs or woodchucks may be bought or sold at any time;

 (4) Taxidermy products of furbearing animals legally taken during the open season may be bought or sold at any time;

 (5) Hides, skins, feathers, or parts of wild animals raised under a propagating permit, pursuant to section 1533.71 of the Revised Code may be bought and sold provided the seller maintains records of species obtained, from whom and when the animal or part of the animal was purchased or obtained; and if sold as a mount, record the species and to whom and when sold.

 (D) It shall be unlawful for any person to use a deadfall of any type to take or attempt to take a wild bird or wild quadruped.
 It shall be lawful for any person to hunt or take by falconry or with a crossbow any wild animal permitted to be taken by hunting; however, migratory birds may not be hunted or taken with cross-bows and arrows.
-Crossbows used in hunting wild animals shall have a working safety and have a stock twenty-five inches or longer.
+Crossbows used in hunting wild animals shall have a working safety and have a shoulder-mount stock.
 Cocking levers and devices may be used on crossbows.

 (E) It shall be unlawful to start a fire in or near weeds, brush, marsh, trees, woodlands, or other game cover for the purpose of taking game.